jroivas/klapi/README.md

 ## Install

-You need flask, qemu-img, libvirt, and python-libvirt (libvirt-python) to get minimum setup working.
+You need flask, pyzmq (ZeroMQ), qemu-img, libvirt, and python-libvirt (libvirt-python) to get minimum setup working.

 On Debian/Ubuntu first do: